Mud Crab with Ginger & Shallot Sauce

 Chinese rice wine

-1 cup corn flour mixed with warm water
+1 cup warm water

 soy sauce